Table of Contents

 Native Memory

-MemoryStreamSlim can use native memory internally instead of the GC heap to further avoid the GC Large Object Heap fragmentation.
+MemoryStreamSlim can use native memory instead of the GC heap to further reduce LOH fragmentation.
 Read More

 Monitoring